backdrop-contrib/tfa_basic/README.md

 * `tfa_basic_accepted_code_expiration`
  How long before accepted TOTP codes expire.
 Default is 1 day.

+* `tfa_basic_validation_skip`
+ How many times a user can skip setting up TFA before they can no longer log in.
+Default is 3 times.

 ## Using qrcode.js library instead of Google images

 By default the module uses Google's Chart API to create a QR code.
 That request